 Faculty in the Department of Obstetrics and Gynecology contribute to a wide spectrum of educational programs.
-A six week core clerkship is taken by all medical students; subinternships are offered in maternal fetal medicine, and gynecology oncology; and senior selectives are offered in reproductive endocrinology and infertility, family planning, and urogynecology.
-Approximately 12 second year physician assistant students also perform a one month rotation through the department as part of their training.
+A six-week core clerkship is taken by all Carver College of Medicine medical students.
+Subinternships are offered in high risk obstetrics (maternal fetal medicine) and gynecologic oncology.
+Advanced electives are offered in reproductive endocrinology and infertility, family planning, night float, and urogynecology.
+Approximately 12 physician assistant (PA) students also complete a one month rotation within the department as part of their training.

-Courses in the Department of Obstetrics and Gynecology are designed to give M.D. students a comprehensive survey of reproductive medicine.
-This is accomplished through a series of didactic lectures, inpatient and outpatient assignments, ward rounds, teaching seminars, and special elective courses.
+Courses supported by the Department of Obstetrics and Gynecology are designed to give medical students a comprehensive survey of female reproductive medicine.
+This is accomplished through a variety of didactic lectures, outpatient clinical assignments, inpatient experiences, and surgery.

-The third-year clerkship OBG:8301 Clinical Obstetrics and Gynecology gives students the core knowledge, skills, and attitudes needed to provide primary health care to female patients.
+The clerkship OBG:8301 Clinical Obstetrics and Gynecology supports students in developing the core knowledge, skills, and attitudes needed to provide basic obstetric, gynecology, and/or primary health care to female patients.

-The department offers fourth-year medical students a variety of electives that provide advanced training in the special areas of obstetrics and gynecology.
-In addition to clerkships at University of Iowa Hospitals and Clinics, these electives include arranged off-campus courses.
+The department offers medical students a variety of advanced electives that provide training in specialty areas of obstetrics and gynecology.

-The department offers a four-year residency.
-Upon completion, graduates are eligible for the written and oral examinations leading to certification by the American Board of Obstetrics and Gynecology.
+The department also offers a four-year obstetrics and gynecology residency.
+Upon completion, graduates are eligible to register and take the written and oral examinations leading to certification by the American Board of Obstetrics and Gynecology.

-Residents are assigned to the divisions and clinical services of the department; they care for both hospital inpatients and outpatients.
-Training is provided in normal and abnormal obstetrics, gynecologic surgery, office gynecology, ultrasound, reproductive endocrinology, gynecologic oncology, urogynecology, family planning, and endoscopic procedures.
+Residents are assigned to the various subspecialty divisions and clinical services of the department.
+They care for hospital inpatients and outpatients with training in normal and abnormal obstetrics, gynecologic surgery, office gynecology, ultrasound, reproductive endocrinology, gynecologic oncology, urogynecology, and family planning, as well as a variety of minimally invasive and endoscopic procedures.

 Obstetrics and Gynecology Courses

-Proficiency in evaluation and management of core women's health care relating to the reproductive tract; special history taking, physical examination, laboratory and imaging assessment of obstetric and/or gynecological patients, application of current concepts to well women's health care and to management of diseases and pathologies; outpatient and inpatient obstetrics and gynecology; family planning, screening and early detection of cancer and other diseases.
+Proficiency in evaluation and management of core women's health care relating to reproductive tract; history taking, physical examination, laboratory and imaging assessment of obstetric and/or gynecological patients; application of current concepts to well women's health care and to management of diseases and pathologies; outpatient and inpatient obstetrics and gynecology; family planning, screening, and early detection of cancer and other diseases.

-Experience in evaluating new patients in a high-risk obstetric clinic; continuing antepartum care; doing work-up, ordering diagnostic studies, and following course of complicated patients admitted to obstetric ward; assisting in diagnostic, therapeutic procedures such as fetal heart rate testing, amniocentesis, ultrasonography, intrauterine fetal transfusion.
+Experience in evaluating new patients in a high-risk obstetric clinic; continuing antepartum care; ordering diagnostic studies and following the course of complicated patients admitted to obstetric ward; assisting in diagnostic and therapeutic procedures (e.g., fetal heart rate testing, amniocentesis, ultrasonography, intrauterine fetal transfusion).

-Experience on a gynecologic oncology service, including operating room, inpatient and outpatient care; team management approach to gynecologic cancer patients, treatment and follow-up of invasive gynecologic malignancies, etiology and risk factors for gynecologic neoplasias, pre- and postoperative evaluation and treatment of surgical management of gynecologic neoplasis; research project encouraged.
+Experience on a gynecologic oncology service, including operating room, inpatient and outpatient care; team management approach to gynecologic cancer patients, treatment and follow-up of invasive gynecologic malignancies, etiology and risk factors for gynecologic neoplasias, pre- and postoperative evaluation and treatment of surgical management of gynecologic neoplasis.

-Experience evaluating new and returning patients in the Reproductive Endocrinology and Infertility Clinic; participation in preoperative, operative, and inpatient postoperative care; advanced gynecologic ultrasonography, in vitro fertilization services.
+Experience evaluating new and returning patients in the Reproductive Endocrinology and Infertility Clinic; participation in preoperative, operative, and inpatient postoperative care; advanced gynecologic ultrasonography and in vitro fertilization services.

 Experience as active member of urogynecology clinical team, participating in clinical care activities including outpatient clinic, outpatient procedures, inpatient surgery, hospital care; presentation to team on topic chosen by student.

-OBG:8450 Continuity of Care in Outpatient Gynecology4 s.h.
+OBG:8450 Continuity of Care in Outpatient Obstetrics and Gynecology 4 s.h.

-M4 students work with experienced gynecologist in longitudinal clinical experience for the academic year; students paired with faculty member to see patients in weekly clinic and provide clinical care to defined patient population.
+Experience with gynecologist in longitudinal clinical experience for the academic year; students paired with faculty member to see patients in weekly clinic and provide clinical care to defined patient population.